 Forgiveness for self-employed individuals

 For self-employed individuals, the PPP loan can replace lost income.
-Self-employed individuals can claim 2.5 months worth of their 2019 net income.
+Self-employed individuals can claim 2.5 months worth of their 2019 gross income.
 They can utilize PPP funds for this income (as their own payroll expense), and any remaining funds for approved expenses like rent, utilities, and mortgage interest.
 The only specification is that any expenses must have also been claimed as deductions for your 2019 taxes.
 For example, if you work from home and want to use PPP funds to pay mortgage interest for your home, you must have been working from home last year and claimed mortgage interest as a deduction in 2019.

 In some ways it’s a simpler process for self-employed individuals to receive loan forgiveness, since many requested a PPP loan directly for their income–which is 100% forgivable.
 As long as you don’t have to worry about payroll and headcount, most self-employed individuals can easily qualify for total loan forgiveness.
 Self-employed individuals will fill out the PPP Loan Forgiveness Application EZ form, rather than the basic PPP Loan Forgiveness Application form.

 The Paycheck Protection Program saved businesses across the nation, but the benefits don’t have to stop there.
 We hope you can take full advantage of the generous PPP loan forgiveness and maximize the positive impact for your business.
 As always, Divvy is here to help you spend smarter.
 Check out the COVID-19 hub for more helpful articles.